pleiszenburg/bewegung/README.md

 See [documentation](https://bewegung.readthedocs.io) (work in progress).

-The API is not stable yet.
-It will remain subject to changes until the project is labeled "beta" or better.
+`bewegung`'s development status is "well-tested alpha".
+Its API should not be considered stable until the project is labeled "beta" or better, although significant changes are very unlikely.

 `bewegung` can be drastically accelerated by deactivating debugging features.
 See [relevant section in the documentation](https://bewegung.readthedocs.io/en/latest/debug.html).